 Charles Rooking Carter Awards

-The Awards Ceremony will be held on Friday 15th June
+The Awards will now be held biannually.

 The Charles Rooking Carter Community Awards was created by the Carterton District Council in 1994 to publicly acknowledge and celebrate the outstanding volunteer work, business innovation and achievements of members in the community.